Illeana Douglas: Television work

 On television, Douglas appeared in a memorable role as one of Garry Shandling's love interests towards the end of the series, The Larry Sanders Show, in 1998.
 In 1999, she had a starring role opposite Jay Mohr in the series Action.
 She played a television executive who started out as a prostitute who had Mohr as a regular customer.

 She guest starred on Seinfeld, Frasier and The Drew Carey Show, and has played a public defender on several episodes of Law & Order: Special Victims Unit in 2002 and 2003.
 She appeared in two episodes of the HBO TV series Six Feet Under, both of which earned Emmy nominations for Guest Actress in a Drama.
 She appeared as Mrs. Ari's sister Marci in the Season 7 finale of Entourage.

 In 2006, she starred in the Lifetime TV film Not Like Everyone Else and played herself in Pittsburgh opposite Jeff Goldblum.
 In 2007, Douglas was added to the cast of Ugly Betty, playing Sheila, an editor for MODE magazine.

 Douglas spent time in Sweden shooting a TV show called Welcome to Sweden, which was produced by Amy Poehler and also starred Greg Poehler and Lena Olin.
 The series was a Swedish-American co-production that aired on Swedish TV as well as on NBC.

 Writing and producing

 Douglas has written and directed a comedy short The Perfect Woman (1993) (a satire about what men really want from women), the documentary Everybody Just Stay Calm—Stories in Independent Filmmaking (1994), and the satire Boy Crazy, Girl Crazier (1995).
 She has been the producer for several projects including Illeanarama, a collection of her short films for the Sundance Channel.

 From 2008 to 2012, Douglas starred in a web series sponsored by IKEA called Easy to Assemble, where she plays herself as an actor-in-recovery-from-acting who goes to work at IKEA.
 Douglas said that she had a great deal of autonomy from sponsor IKEA, whose only condition was that the show be suitable for children and families.
 It was canceled after 4 seasons.

-In 2015, Douglas produced and mentored women filmmakers in developing a web-series for Jill Soloway called The Skinny.
+In 2015, Douglas produced and developed a series for Joey Soloway called The Skinny.